suntong/dbab-packer/README.md

 ## Synopsis

+For building and running `dbab` docker container, check out the [wiki](https://github.com/suntong/dbab-packer/wiki/dbab-within-Alpine-Linux-container).
+The following are the steps used to be done _manually_.

 From using router to using `dbab` container for DHCP & DNS services in 3~5 easy steps:

 - Optional but highly recommended, build a local `squid` caching docker service